qjcg/talks/go-scratch-that-itch/slides.md

 Go features good for programming in the small:
 - small spec
-- says "no" to
+- says "no" to keep the language small
-- Easy to deploy
+- easy deployment
-- interfaces: polymorphism / code reuse without rigid object hierarchies
+- interfaces for polymorphic code reuse without rigid object hierarchies
-- community is vibrant, 3rd party libraries are good compared to competing language ecosystems (and getting better)
+- community is vibrant, 3rd party libraries compare favorably to other language ecosystems (and getting better)

 ---